meom-group/tutos/summer.md

 # MEOM data storage

-DATA_MEOM is a [summer](https://summer.univ-grenoble-alpes.fr/) storage unit where MEOM members and collaborators can store their data, share them between each other and to the outside world.
+DATA_MEOM is a [summer](https://summer.univ-grenoble-alpes.fr/) storage unit where MEOM members and collaborators can store their data, access them from different servers, share them between each other and to the outside world.

 ## Access